shinyoungyou/user-docs/docs/pages/code.md

 ## Conclusion
 By the end of this section, you will have successfully learned the following:

-:white_check_mark: How to use multi-cursor editing to modify code simultaneously
+- [x] How to use multi-cursor editing to modify code simultaneously

-:white_check_mark: How to quickly manage multiple tabs for a cleaner workspace
+- [x] How to quickly manage multiple tabs for a cleaner workspace

-:white_check_mark: How to use fast file search to open files efficiently
+- [x] How to use fast file search to open files efficiently